Tow-Boot/Tow-Boot/doc/getting-started.md

 GPT formatted, but some SoC families force the use of MBR.

-The disk will contain a partition, this partition serves to **protect** the initial boot firmware.
+The disk will contain a partition, this partition serves to **protect** the platform firmware.
 It is important to know that with almost all SoC families you **cannot** move the partition.
 It may be possible to resize it, but the size has been chosen to allow further expansion if needed.